Marlon Brown: 2013 season

-On April 28, 2013, Brown signed with the Baltimore Ravens as an undrafted free agent following the 2013 NFL Draft.
-Brown was one of the 2 rookie free agents to make the 53-man opening day roster.
+On April 28, 2013, Brown signed with the Baltimore Ravens as an undrafted free agent following the 2013 NFL draft.
+Brown was one of the two rookie free agents to make the 53-man opening day roster.
 Brown made his NFL debut against the Denver Broncos on September 5, 2013.
 In that game, Brown recorded his first-career reception and his first-career touchdown.
-In Week 14 of the 2013 season, he caught the game-winning touchdown from quarterback Joe Flacco with 4 seconds remaining in regulation for a 29–26 victory over the Minnesota Vikings; Brown won NFL Rookie of the Week honors for his performance.
-Brown led the Ravens in receiving touchdowns and tied the Ravens rookie record for receiving touchdowns in a season with seven, achieving that record against the Cincinnati Bengals; Brown also became the first rookie in Ravens franchise history to score a TD in each of his first two career games.
-He finished the season with 49 receptions for 524 yards, which ranked 3rd and 2nd on the team, respectively.
+In Week 14 of the 2013 season, he caught the game-winning touchdown from quarterback Joe Flacco with four seconds remaining in regulation for a 29–26 victory over the Minnesota Vikings; Brown won NFL Rookie of the Week honors for his performance.
+Brown led the Ravens in receiving touchdowns and tied the Ravens rookie record for receiving touchdowns in a season with seven, achieving that record against the Cincinnati Bengals; Brown also became the first rookie in Ravens franchise history to score a touchdown in each of his first two career games.
+He finished the season with 49 receptions for 524 yards and seven touchdowns, which ranked third, second, and first on the team, respectively.

 2014 season

-In 2014, the Ravens signed wide receiver Steve Smith Sr and Brown was demoted to backup wide receiver.
+In 2014, the Ravens signed wide receiver Steve Smith Sr. and Brown was demoted to backup wide receiver.
 In Brown's second NFL season, he only had 24 receptions for 255 yards with no touchdowns as part of an offense that broke franchise single-season records in yards (5,838) and points scored (409).
 Brown started his first-career post-season game against the New England Patriots on January 10, 2015.
-In two playoff games, he caught 6 passes for 48 yards.
+In two playoff games, he caught six passes for 48 yards.